Projects

 Department of Parks and Recreation (DPR) Tool Library – now open year-round

-AND this spring we’ll create a second branch of the tool library at Lederer Gardens in Ward 7!
+AND this spring we are creating a second branch of the tool library at Lederer Gardens in Ward 7!

-To view online and reserve from the list of 152 different types of tools, please email GREENNEIGHBORSDC@GMAIL.COM, so we can create a user account for you.
+Register.
+To view online and reserve from the list of 400+ tools, please email GREENNEIGHBORSDC@GMAIL.COM, so we can create a user account for you.
 We will need:

 Name, email, phone, and DC DL# or other proof of residency to show that you are a DC resident.